Westminster School: Houses

 The school is split into 11 houses, some of which are day houses (only admitting day pupils, who go home after school), the others being boarding houses with a mix of boarders and day pupils.
 College is the exception to this — all King's Scholars must board.
 Each house has a Housemaster, a teacher who is responsible for the house, the pupils in it and their welfare, and a Head of House, a pupil in the Remove, nominated by the Housemaster.
 The role of the Head of House largely consists of assisting the Housemaster in organising activities such as house competitions, for which the Head of House might draw up teams.
 Further to these positions, each day house has an Assistant Housemaster, and each boarding house has a Resident Tutor.
 The houses are named after people connected to the house or school in various ways – mainly prominent Old Westminsters, but also former Head Masters and Housemasters.
 Grant's is the oldest house for pupils other than scholars, not only of Westminster but of any public school.

 Houses are a focus for pastoral care and social and sporting activities, as well as accommodation for boarders.
-All day houses are mixed-sex, and all houses admit girls; RR is the only boarding house not to admit girls as boarders (up until 2020) and PP does not admit boys as boarders.
+All houses are mixed-sex, and of the six boarding houses only Purcell's does not admit boarders of both genders, admitting only girls as boarders.

 At inter-house sporting events, pupils wear house T-shirts, which are in house colours and feature the name of the house (except the College T-shirt which has no text).